viviantran706/cse15l-lab-reports/lab3.md

 ./technical/files3.txt
 ```

 This command finds all the text files that are in teh **./technical** directory.
-This command prompt also uses *-name "*.*txt"*.
+This command prompt also uses -name "*.*txt".
 Therefore this whole commandsearches through the directoy fore files that are text files.
 This is really helpful when there are a large amount of files and want to search for a specific file type.

 Website used:[Link](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/)

+I found this by searching for "command find 4 interesting command-lin" in the search bar in google.

 ---
 Looking at -size, this command is normally used to search for a sepcific file based on the file size.